A loss in interest could be a natural progression

 This is when a coach must understand

 To start with, do not let the athletes get down on themselves if interest goes.
 It might only be temporary and if not, do not expect them to carry on just pleasing others or in fear of hurting someone's feeling.
 If passion for the sport is no more, accept it and help the athlete move on.
 And let us face it, not everyone holds a lifetime interest in a sport or subject.
 Some do, but not all - look at all the train sets, stamp albums, roller skates, golf clubs and Harry Potter books hiding away in cupboards because interest was supplanted by something else.
-And do not worry about so-called "burn out".
+And do not worry about the so-called "burn out".
 If there is love for the sport they will not burn out.
-A loss in interest could be a natural progression.
+A loss of interest could be a natural progression.
 No one ever called losing interest in collecting stamps a "burn out".

 More often lack of motivation is short-term and the most frequent causes are staleness and pressure, or more frequently a combination of the two.
 The pressures of training and racing can and often do build up until the athlete becomes stale.
 This is the mental equivalent of overtraining.
 Physical fatigue is fixed by easing back or resting and the same goes for mental fatigue.
-The brain simply says "enough".
+The brain says "enough".

 Imagine a lift with a limit of 10 passengers.
 If an 11th person gets in the lift will not work.
 The brain is like the lift, stress is the passengers.
 The brain can handle a certain number of stresses, add another and there is a shut down that can vary from a loss of interest to mood changes (temper outbursts) to withdrawal and denial (how many times have we ignored something bad hoping it will go away - it never does of course).
 Exams can add another passenger to the lift.
 Expectations, loss of confidence, drop in form, an argument with boyfriend/girlfriend, car breaking down; needing money and hundreds of other pressures can add more passengers.

 Often the one stress too many is the stress of competition.
 Adding the stress of a race or commitment to training can put one too many passengers in the lift.
 So the brain gets overloaded.
 In this situation the solution is simple.
 Do not race.
 Ease off.
 Let enthusiasm return.
 Or suggest the athlete races without expectations.
-Obviously, if motivation does not return the athlete needs to move onto other interests, as mentioned at the beginning.
+If motivation does not return the athlete needs to move onto other interests, as mentioned at the beginning.

 The most common pressure is the pressure athletes put on themselves - the fear of failing.
 It happens to everyone.
 But this is one stress that must be faced and not avoided unless it starts to affect other aspects of life such as exams or relationships.
 If the fear of losing starts to dominate an athlete's running they must learn to focus on what they can control, which is running the best they can and not let exterior factors (i.e. the rest of the field) dominate their thoughts.